 Becoming a CPA in Rhode Island is similar to entering the profession in many other states.
 Rhode Island differs from many states in that license renewal and continuing education reporting requirements are done every three years.
-To become a Certified Public Accountant you must first get your education path started, you can start with an (AA) Associate in Accounting.
+To become a Certified Public Accountant you must first get your education path started, you can start with an (AA) Associates degree with an accounting emphasis.

 To become a CPA in Rhode Island, you must have a bachelor’s degree and at least 150 semester hours of college credit.
 Your degree must come from a college or university with an accounting program accredited by an agency recognized by the United States Secretary of Education.
 At the undergraduate level, you must earn a minimum of 24 semester hours in accounting and 24 semester hours in business classes.
 The course requirements include:

 - Six credit hours in fundamental accounting

 - Six semester hours in intermediate financial accounting and reporting

 - Three semester hours in advanced financial accounting and reporting

 - Three credit hours in auditing